dyzfromyt/program-induction/README.md

     // randomly sample 250 circuit tasks
     let tasks = domains::circuits::make_tasks(250);

-    // one iteration of EC:
+    // one iteration of Ec:
     let (new_dsl, _solutions) = dsl.ec(&ec_params, &lambda_params, &tasks);
     // print the new concepts it invented, based on common structure: for &(ref expr, _, _) in &new_dsl.invented {